russell-ryan-lab/ChIPseq_ATACseq_pipelines/README.md

 #### Installing the Pipelines

     #Navigate to where you want this pipeline to be located
-    cd /nfs/turbo/path-rjhryan-turbo/lab-members/Travis/
+    cd /path/to/pipelines

     git clone https://github.com/russell-ryan-lab/ChIPseq_ATACseq_pipelines

+##### Lab-specific customizations

+After installation, the following paths need to be changed to be lab-specific:

+- In `data/atac_test_samplesheet.csv`, the `/nfs/med-bfx-activeprojects/Ryan_rjhryan_CU1/ChIPseq_ATACseq_pipelines` part of each basepath should be changed to point to the installation path of the pipeline.
+- In each of the `config/*_general.yaml` files, the paths in the `blacklist`, `chrom_sizes`, and `tss` sections should be modified as follows.
+Paths beginning with `/nfs/med-bfx-activeprojects/Ryan_rjhryan_CU1/ChIPseq_ATACseq_pipelines` should be changed to point to the installation path of the pipeline.
+- In each of the `config/*_general.yaml` files, the `bwa_index` section should point to a valid BWA index created by the user.
+See the [section](#bwa-indices) below for how to create a BWA index.
+- In `config/cluster_config.yaml`, the `account` attribute should be changed to the appropriate Great Lakes account.
+- In `tests/atac_test.sh`, lines 1-3 should be changed to point to the installation path of the pipeline.

+##### Quick Test of the installation

+If all the above are configured correctly, it should be possible to run a simple shell script to test the installation of the pipelines.
+These will create a test configuration file and call the pipeline with included test data.

+To test the ATACseq pipeline, simply run:

+    tests/atac_test.sh

+At the end of the run (~15 min) snakemake should return no errors if everything is configured correctly.

 #### Genome Reference Requirements

-Prior to using the pipeline, certain genome reference files are required.
-In particular, BWA indices, chromosome sizes, and blacklist regions are required for both the ATAC-seq and ChIP-seq pipelines.
-The ATAC-seq pipeline also requires a TSS file.
-Each is described in more detail below.
+Prior to using the pipeline, BWA indices, chromosome sizes, and blacklist regions are required for both the ATAC-seq and ChIP-seq pipelines, and the ATAC-seq pipeline requires a TSS file.
+Each is described in detail below, and they are included in `data/references` for hg19, hg38, and mm10.
+The sources are described in [`data/references/sources.md`](data/references/sources.md).

 ##### BWA Indices